stashed/stash/docs/guides/offline_backup.md

 secret/local-secret created
 ```

-Verify that the secret has been created successfully,
+Verify that the secret has been created successfully.

 ```console
 $ kubectl get secret -n demo local-secret -o yaml